Sacramento Ballet

 $50,000 Goal

-- Dance training and education from 18 months to pre-professional; adult classes for ballet, tap, hip-hop, Broadway and contemporary dance
+• Dance training and education from students 18 months to pre-professional; adult classes for ballet, tap, hip-hop, musical theatre and contemporary

-- Free events in local parks "Ballet in the Park" and at James Hargrove Outdoor Studio Stage
+• Free community events and performances in local parks and at James Hargrove Outdoor Studio Stage

-- Second Company & SB2 free performances, expansion and reach to populations and neighbors who are underserved, marginalized, isolated and poor
+• Second Company & SB2 free performances, expansion and reach to populations and neighbors who are underserved, marginalized, and isolated

--General Manager Sara Slocum joined SacBallet in 2016 and is a UC Davis graduate with BS in Environmental Design.
+General Manager Sara Slocum is a UC Davis graduate with BS in Environmental Design.
 She began her career as a Peace Corps Volunteer in Guatemala.
 She worked in Human Resources at the Smithsonian Institution, as Executive Assistant to the Dean of the School of Foreign Service at Georgetown University and has owned a small business.

 Giving Activity